kaynancl/alluxio-docker-compose/README.md

 ## Prerequisites

-Must have an aws credentials file configured in the user's path. (e.g: /home/${USER)/.aws/credentials)
+- Must have an aws credentials file configured in the user's path. (e.g: /home/${USER)/.aws/credentials)
+- Export the profile configured in your aws credentials file using AWS_PROFILE enviroment, e.g: `export AWS_PROFILE=anyprofile`

 ## Usage